When to go

 The best time to go to Sierra Leone is in the dry season, which runs from October to May.
 January and February tend to be the hottest months.
 Birders will find December or January most rewarding.
 Travel is possible in June and late September although there will be heavy down pours and rural roads can become very muddy.

-Brussells Airlines operates a daytime flight from London Heathrow via Brussells to Freetown 4 times a week.
+Brussells Airlines operates regular flights from London Heathrow via Brussells to Freetown.
 (Daytime flights on the outbound journey; overnight flights on the inbound journey).

 GMT +0 hours